Metra: Corruption

 Metra also has been marred by allegations and investigations of corruption.
 In April 2002, board member Don Udstuen resigned from both Metra and his executive job with the Illinois State Medical Society, after admitting to taking bribes to steer Metra contracts to firms associated with former legislator Roger Stanley and pleading guilty to his part in Illinois's Operation Safe Road scandal.

 In April 2010, Metra's executive director, Phil Pagano, faced investigation for taking an unauthorized $56,000 bonus and was later found to have improperly received $475,000 in vacation pay.
 The day that the agency's board was scheduled to discuss his fate, Pagano stepped in front of a moving Metra train in an apparent suicide.
 Around the time of Pagano's death, allegations also surfaced that a Metra employee demanded a $2,000 payoff from the studio that used Metra in the 2011 film Source Code.
 That employee was later relieved of his duties, and retired.

 In June 2013, Metra CEO Alex Clifford abruptly resigned his position with no public comment.
-It gradually was reported that his exit had been demanded by the Metra board, which negotiated a $871,000 severance package including a non-disclosure agreement.
+It was later reported that his exit had been demanded by the Metra board, which negotiated a $871,000 severance package including a non-disclosure agreement.
 Clifford's ouster was allegedly arranged because he rejected requests for patronage hiring and promotion, including a request to promote a longtime supporter of State Representative Michael Madigan.
 In the wake of this scandal, five board members resigned.
 In August 2013, the remaining board members unanimously elected Don Orseno as interim CEO.
 (The six-member board was operating with reduced membership and thus lacked the authority to elect a permanent CEO.
 Orseno and Alex Wiggins shared duties as co-executive directors.)
 Orseno's long railroad career, beginning with work to set up trains and check doors for the Chicago, Rock Island and Pacific Railroad played favorably in the board's decision.
 By October 2013, local officials had restored Metra's board to 11 members.
 After reviewing four candidates, the re-constituted board formally appointed Orseno CEO of Metra in January 2014.

 In 2014, "a lengthy history of political patronage hiring at" Metra was reported, based on past files.

 Underfunding

 For a long time, Metra was not being funded enough to keep most equipment and rolling stock up to date.
 On average, the agency received approximately $700 million a year, but Metra claims to need about $2 billion a year, which only since 2020 has been accomplished.
 Because of this, Metra had to cut back on new rolling stock, instead resorting to their Rebuild Programs, in which they rebuild railcars and locomotives with newer state of the art utilities.
 Rebuilds cost only a fraction as much as buying new rolling stock, such as with their Amerail built cars.
-Rebuild programs can rebuild aging cars for approximately $650,000, whereas buying that same railcar new would be approximately $3 million."
+Rebuild programs can rebuild aging cars for approximately $650,000, whereas buying that same railcar new would be approximately $3 million.